Me5uT/CansuYirtarPorfolyo/README.md

-# This project created for Psychologist Cansu Yırtar.
+# This project created for Psychologist Cansu Yırtar's Portfolyo.